rancher/docs/content/rke/latest/en/config-options/private-registries/_index.md

     - Node is an EC2 instance but does not have an instance profile configured
     - Node is an EC2 instance and has an instance profile configured but has no permissions for ECR

->  **Note:** The ECR credentials are only used in the `kubelet` and `credentialPlugin` areas.
+>  **Note:** The ECR credentials are only used in the `kubelet` and `ecrCredentialPlugin` areas.
 This is important to remember if you have issues while creating a new cluster or when pulling images during reconcile/upgrades.
 >
 >  - Kubelet: For add-ons, custom workloads, etc., the instance profile or credentials are used by the
 >    downstream cluster nodes